 If you used to meet someone every month and they are very outgoing, but they don’t even meet you once a year now, it might be an indication that they have some problems in their life or depressed.

 People who are depressed want to be alone.
 They don’t feel like interacting with others.
 But this shouldn’t be confused with introverts taking a break from socializing.
 Introverts need some time alone to recharge so that we have the energy to interact with others.

 Furthermore, your friends or loved ones might not be depressed after all.
 They might just want some time alone to resolve their own issues or maybe you all have drifted apart from each other.
 You’ll have to investigate a little further to understand why they want to be alone.

-If you know that your friends have some major changes to their lives, for example, they just lost their job or one of their family members, be more aware of them.
+If you know that your friends have some major changes in their lives, for example, they just lost their job or one of their family members, be more aware of them.
 Some might not be able to cope with these life changes and end up feeling depressed.
 But it’s not easy to tell.

 They might pretend or think that they are okay.

 Major changes in life could be in areas such as:

 - Relationship: Break-up, divorce, betrayal.

 - Family: Death of loved ones, children left the nest, newborn.